 Understanding Educational Assistance Programs: A Comprehensive FAQ

 Navigating the complexities of educational assistance programs can be challenging for employers and employees alike.
 Recent legislation changes have expanded how employers can provide direct and indirect education assistance.
-Still, the new tax incentives offered by the Secure 2.0 Act and Section 127 can be confusing.
+Still, the tax incentives offered by the Secure 2.0 Act and Section 127 can be confusing.
 While they sound alike, they take different approaches to the same problem.

 In this article, we’ll provide a detailed FAQ based on section 127 of the Internal Revenue Code to help you understand how these benefits can be leveraged, whether you’re an employer, employee, or self-employed individual.